Antarctica Expeditions

 Most animals that thrive in Antarctica are marine animals.
 This means that they rely on the ocean and marine ecosystems to survive and thrive.
 However, there are a few Antarctic animals that live entirely on land.
 These include the microscopic springtails, nematodes and tardigrades, which live amongst moss and lichen in areas which are not permanently snow-covered.

 Antarctica is the coldest continent on Earth.
-The average temperature in the interior throughout the year is about -57°C, with the minimum temperature being -90°C during the winter season.
-Although the coast is warmer and temperatures can reach a maximum of between -2°C and 8°C during the summer.
-It is, on average, the coldest, windiest, and driest of all the continents on Earth.
-Read more
+The average temperature throughout the year is about -57°C, with the minimum temperature being -130°F (-90°C) during the winter season.